OBOAcademy/obook/docs/explanation/intro-to-ontologies.md

 ### Scaling Ontologies

-There are many ways to classify stuff - e.g. a neuron can be classified by strucutre, electrophysiology, neurotransmitter, lineage, etc.
+There are many ways to classify things.
+For example, a neuron can be classified by structure, electrophysiology, neurotransmitter, lineage, etc.

-Manually maintaining these multiple inheriteance (that occur through multiple classifications) does not scale
+Manually maintaining these multiple inheritances (that occur through multiple classifications) does not scale.

 ![](../images/discussions/intro-to-ontologies/neuron-multiple-inheritance.png)

 Problems with maintaining multiple inheritance classifications by hand
 - Doesn’t scale
-    - When adding a new class how are human editors to know
+    - When adding a new class, how are human editors to know
         - all of the relevant classifications to add?
-        - how to rearrange the existing class hierarchy
+        - how to rearrange the existing class hierarchy?
-- Is bad for consistency:
+- It is bad for consistency
     - Reasons for existing classifications often opaque
     - Hard to check for consistency with distant superclasses
 - Doesn’t allow for querying